 Pursuant to Section 99260(a) of the California Public Utilities Code, Article 4 monies are to be used only for public transportation.
-Funding for this program is authorized by the County of Ventura and is paid to the City on behalf of the Gold Coast Transit District.
+Funding for this program is authorized by the County of Ventura and is paid to the City on behalf of the Gold Coast Transit District (GCTD).
+The Article 4 funds are passed through GCTD, the City is not the direct claimant.